-Flexible or free exchange rate system, on the other hand, is a system where the value of one currency in terms of another is free to fluctuate and establish its equilibrium level in the exchange market through the forces of demand and supply.
+Flexible or free exchange rate system, on the other hand, is a system where the value of one currency in terms of another is freely determined by the market situations, and therefore allowed to fluctuate and establish its equilibrium level in the exchange market through the forces of demand and supply.

-Under the flexible exchange rate system, the rate of exchange is allowed to vary to suit the economic policies of the government; it is a system of changing key to the lock.
+Under the flexible exchange rate system, the rate of exchange is allowed to vary to suit the economic policies of the government; it is a system of changing "key to the lock".
 The flexible exchange rates are determined by the forces of demand and supply in the exchange market.

-3.Hybrid Exchange Rate Systems:
+4. Hybrid Exchange Rate Systems:

-The current state of foreign exchange markets does not allow for the rigid system of fixed exchange rates.
+This system of forex system in foreign exchange markets does not allow for the rigid system of fixed exchange rates.
 At the same time, freely floating exchange rates expose a country to volatility in exchange rates.
 Hybrid exchange rate systems have evolved in order to combine the characteristics features of fixed and flexible exchange rate systems.
 They allow fluctuation of the exchange rates without completely exposing the currency to the flexibility of a free float.
 Common examples are the basket of currencies, crawling pegs, pegged with a band, currency boards and dollarization.